 Other Numbers On a Golf Ball

 Many professional golfers choose to have numbers printed on their golf balls that have a personal meaning to them.
-Sergio Garcia for example used to play with a number “10” printed on his ball as a tribute to his favorite football team (Real Madrid), who had won the Champions League for the 10th time.
+Sergio Garcia, for example, used to play with the number “10” printed on his ball as a tribute to his favorite football team (Real Madrid), who had won the Champions League for the 10th time.

 Justin Rose has also played with the number “99” on his golf ball.
-While shooting a promotional video for Taylormade he explained that his wife Kate’s lucky number was 9 and so he chose “99” to hopefully double the luck.
+While shooting a promotional video for Taylormade, he explained that his wife Kate’s lucky number was 9, so he chose “99” to hopefully double the luck.
 The number was also printed in gold to represent his gold medal win during the 2016 Olympics.

-Rory Mcilroy has had the number “22” printed on his golf ball which was to help remind him of his wedding anniversary, as he married his wife on April 22nd.
+Rory Mcilroy has printed the number “22” on his golf ball to help remind him of his wedding anniversary, as he married his wife on April 22nd.

-If you fancy a number that means something more personal to you, Titleist do offer their top of the range balls with an option called “Special Play Numbers” which enables you to customize the number printed on the golf ball.
+If you fancy a number that means something more personal to you, Titleist offers top-of-the-range balls with an option called “Special Play Numbers,” which enables you to customize the number printed on the golf ball.
 You can choose any double-digit number from “00” all the way up to “99”.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.